Relationship quality: Parent–child relationships

 The quality of parent-child relationships has been linked to a number of relational outcomes for both parents and children, though the bulk of the literature has focused on child related outcomes in a clinical diagnostic context.
 A number of studies have identified that parents with higher relationship quality towards their children experience a range of psychological benefits including happiness, well-being, and satisfaction with life.

 Poor parent-child relationship quality has been associated with a host of negative health outcomes for the child, including propensity for engaging with unhealthy eating behaviors, increased chances of developing psychopathological illnesses, and worsened endocrinological processes related to oxytocin and cortisol productions.
 The effect of low quality parent-child relationships on mental health especially has been seen to continue having deleterious mental health outcomes for the child into adulthood.

 Positive parent-child relationship quality for children has been linked with greater functioning in future romantic relationships, academic achievement, and psychological and social well-being in college.

+Research by Clarke, Meredith, and Rose (2020) examined how trust, communication quality, and emotional support influence parent–adolescent relationship quality and developmental outcomes.
+The study found that higher levels of parental warmth and open communication were associated with improved emotional regulation and fewer behavioral problems among adolescents.
+Adolescents who reported greater trust in their parents also demonstrated higher self-esteem and more effective coping strategies In addition, consistent parental involvement and emotional support were linked to lower levels of stress and reduced risk of psychological difficulties.
+These findings extend prior research linking parent child relationship quality to psychological and social well-being In contrast, lower levels of trust and limited communication were associated with increased emotional distress and greater conflict within parent–adolescent relationships.

-Sibling relationship quality
+Sibling relationships

 Despite a lack of scholarly consensus on sibling relationship quality, common theoretical components of sibling relationship quality include warmth, conflict, and differential treatment from parents.
 Warmth in this context refers to the positive elements of the sibling relationship (i.e., intimacy, closeness, companionship).
 Perceived differences in treatment from parents has also been shown to be influential for sibling relationship quality, such that unequal displays of affection often worsen the relationship.

 Examples of psychometric scales used to measure sibling relationship quality include: